Ingeborg Lodge #43

 Ingeborg Lodge members are active participants in their local community and promote their Nordic heritage.
 They have helped with a Nordic Ancestry Exhibit at the Stanwood Historical Society.

-They participate in the annual Stanwood Fourth of July Parade, and the August Standwood-Camano Island County Fair parade.
+They participate in the annual Stanwood Fourth of July Parade, and the August Stanwood-Camano Island County Fair parade.

 Summer picnics are popular.
-The lodge makes Nordic goodies to sell at the bake sale they hold with the local Sons of Norway lodge.
+The lodge holds a very popular Nordic Fair every year at the Stanwood Fairgrounds.
 Fundraisers help them support local organizations.
-Between their monthly meetings, the sisters of Ingeborg Lodge #43 continue to enjoy each other's company through Hardanger embroidery workshops, book clubs, cooking groups, Rosemaling workshops and Norwegian language classes.
+Between their monthly meetings, the sisters of Ingeborg Lodge #43 continue to enjoy each other's company through Hardanger embroidery workshops, book clubs, cooking groups, Rosemaling workshops, and Norwegian language classes.

 Not your everyday Genealogy